 1. Inclusive skateboarding in Los Angeles, US

-Anyone with a basic knowledge of skateboarding who is looking to up their game might want to consider this $92 per person Airbnb session.
+Anyone with a basic knowledge of skateboarding who is looking to up their game might want to consider this $92 a person Airbnb session.
 Virtually travel to LA, one of the best-known cities for skateboarding in the world, and join the founder of The Skate Connection, a non-profit dedicated to promoting inclusion for people with disabilities through skateboarding.
-Sessions will see particpants guided through skateboard maneuvers, with moves adapted to anyone with special needs.
-They'll also talk proper boarding etiquette, lingo, and share tips on what to look for when getting a skateboard.
+Sessions will guide particpants through skateboard maneuvers, with moves adapted to anyone with special needs.
+They'll also talk proper boarding etiquette, lingo and share tips on what to look for when getting a skateboard.

 2. Street dance tips from the pros in Lancashire, UK